atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

     ### Helm chart upgrade with downtime

     You need to use this method to upgrade the Helm chart if:
-    * The target product version is not zero downtime compatible
+    * the target product version is not zero downtime-compatible
-    * For any reason you prefer to avoid running the cluster in mix mode
+    * for any other reason you would prefer to avoid running the cluster in mix mode

-    !!!warning "Upgrade the Helm chart might change the product version" If you want to upgrade the Helm chart to newer version but do not want to change the product version then please follow the _Upgrade with no change in product version_ tab.
+    !!!warning "Upgradin g the Helm chart might change the product version" If you want to upgrade the Helm chart to a newer version but don't want to change the product version then follow the _Upgrade with no change in product version_ tab.

     The strategy for upgrading the product with downtime is to scale down the cluster to zero nodes and then start the nodes with new product versions.
-Finally scale the cluster up to the original number of nodes.
+And finally scale the cluster up to the original number of nodes.
-    Here are the step by step instructions for upgrade process:
+    Here are step-by-step instructions for the upgrade process:

-    1. Find out the number of nodes in the cluster
+    1. Find out the number of nodes in the cluster.
         ```shell
         kubectl describe sts <release-name> --namespace <namespace> | grep 'Replicas'
         ```
-    2. Upgrade the Helm chart
+    2. Upgrade the Helm chart.
         Replace the product name in the following command:
         ```shell
         helm upgrade <release-name> atlassian-data-center/<product> \